PurvaShah/data-integrity-audit/README.md

 # PROJECT OVERVIEW
-his project simulates a real‑world data engineering scenario where a SaaS company experiences silent data corruption in its event logs.
+This project simulates a real‑world data engineering scenario where a SaaS company experiences silent data corruption in its event logs.
 The goal is to audit, clean, and validate the data using SQL, ensuring accurate downstream analytics for MRR, churn, and product usage.

 The project uses: